National Boy Scout Uniforms: South America

 Argentina

 We believe that Argentina has a substantial Scouting movement, but have little information at this time.
-The largest Scouting organization in Latin America appears to be Argentina.
-As far as we know Scouting is the only important uniformed youth group.
+The largest Scouting organization in Latin America appears to be Argentina, although Brazil is a much larger country.
+As far as we know Scouting is the only important uniformed youth group in Argentina.
 We have few details on Argentinde Scouting.
 There appears to be a separate Catholic Scouting association.
 The image here suggests considerable attention to the unidform.
 As with most groups, there a destincr Cub and Scout uniform.
 We are not sure if any other youth groups have been active in Argentina.
 There does appear to be a popular youth hostel movement in Argentina.

 Bolivia